Biryani is liked by almost every person in India. Whether it is veg biryani or chicken biryani or mutton biryani. it’s delicious and amazing in taste.

 HISTORICAL SIGNIFICANCE OF BIRYANI-

 Biryani is derived from the Farsi word ‘Birian’.
 Cooking style (Dum) of the dish originated in Persia or Arabia.
 It has also originated to North India.
 It could have been brought by the Arab traders to Calicut.
 During Mughal Empire, Lucknow was known as Awadh – giving rise to Awadhi Biryani.
 British deposed Nawab Wajid Ali Shah in Calcutta- giving rise to Calcutta Biryani.
 During Aurangzeb reign, Hyderabadi Biryani and Arcot Biryani were famous.
-The Biryani spread to Mysore by Tipu Sultan of Carnatic.
+Biryani spread to Mysore by Tipu Sultan.
 This was a royal dish for Nawabs and Nizams.

 Course- Main course